 For serious animation and VFX, dispatching renders to a dedicated renderfarm is essential, and that system has to be robust and dependable.
 Pixar has developed Tractor specifically for this purpose as a modern system for remote job execution.
-Both fast and efficient, Tractor is included with each RenderMan license, a great force multiplier for rendering.
+Its web-based job manager is both fast and efficient, Tractor is included with each RenderMan license, a great force multiplier for rendering.

 RenderMan Can Stand Alone